Agüero, Huesca

-Agüero is a village and a municipality located in the province of Huesca, Aragon, Spain.
+Agüero is a village and a municipality located in the province of Huesca in the autonomous community of Aragon in Spain.
+It has inhabitants.

 Its postal code is 22808.
 There are two churches in the village (Santiago and San Salvador).
 The 12th-century Santiago church is the main attraction in the village proper.
 There is also a small hotel in the village.

 The Mallos de Agüero rock formations rise more than 200 m above the village, giving it a picturesque look.
 The Mallos are popular with mountain climbers and abseilers.